paula4230/paula4230/README.md

 ### Lovely day, isn't it 🌙🦉💻

 Hi!
 It's nice to see you here.
 A bit of a background about myself -- I used to work with Excel sheets and built some algorithms to process data, but I figured that I wanted to deploy and build applications so I learned how to code.
-I realized that the best way to grow in Software Engineering is to "let yourself be thrown into the fire" by building for real-world projects.
+I realized that the best way to grow in Software Engineering is to "let yourself be thrown into the fire" by building real-world projects.

 These are the tech stacks I have accumulated and used over the years, mostly based on the requirements for each project I handled.